Komaru-cats/Bacap-scripts/README.md

 - This repository includes a `ForceResolve #issue_number` feature:
   If a commit message contains `ForceResolve #<issue_number>`, the corresponding issue will be automatically closed.
   For example: `feat: ForceResolve #575 - add new advancement`
-- Previously, there was a GitHub Actions workflow called `push_to_main_rep.yml` for pushing changes to the main repository.
+- There is a GitHub Actions workflow called `push_to_main_rep.yml` for pushing changes to the main repository.
-  However, it requires a GitHub token, which can no longer be stored in this repository.
-  For this reason, the file has been renamed to `push_to_main_rep.yml.skip`.